caleb531/sw-update-manager/README.md

 }
 ```

-You can use the `isUpdateAvailable` property on your `UpdateManager` object to
+You can use the `isUpdateAvailable` property on your `SWUpdateManager` object to
 decide when to display the update notification.

 ```js